 - 1 lb. chicken breast* $1.99

 - Preheat the oven to 400 degrees.
-Mix all of the ingredients for the fajita seasoning in a small bowl and set aside (chili powder, paprika, onion powder, garlic powder, cumin, cayenne pepper, sugar, salt, and corn starch).
+Mix all of the spices for the fajita seasoning in a small bowl and set aside (chili powder, paprika, onion powder, garlic powder, cumin, cayenne pepper, sugar, and salt).

-- Cut the onion and bell peppers into ¼ to ½ inch wide strips.
-Place them in a large 9×13 inch casserole dish.
+- Cut the onion and bell peppers into ¼-inch wide strips.
+Place them in a large 13x15-inch casserole dish or a large baking sheet.
 Slice the chicken breast into very thin strips and add it to the casserole dish with the vegetables.

-- Sprinkle the seasoning over the meat and vegetables.
-Drizzle the vegetable oil over everything and then use your hands to toss the ingredients until everything is well coated in oil and seasoning.
+- Drizzle the vegetable oil over the chicken and vegetables, then sprinkle the fajita seasoning mix over top.
+Use your hands to toss the ingredients until everything is well coated in oil and seasoning.
 Bake in the preheated oven for 35-40 minutes, stirring once half way through.
-Squeeze the juice from half of the lime over top of the meat and vegetables after it comes out of the oven.
+Squeeze the juice from half of the lime over top of the meat and vegetables after they come out of the oven.

-- Scoop a small amount of meat and vegetables into the center of each tortilla.
+- While the fajita mix bakes, toast each tortilla in a dry skillet over medium-low heat, until lightly browned on each side.
+Scoop a small amount of meat and vegetables into the center of each tortilla.
 Top with a few sprigs of cilantro, a dollop of sour cream, and an extra squeeze of lime if desired.

 **The original version of this recipe included ½ Tbsp cornstarch in the seasoning mix.